IG Farben: Liquidation

 In 2001, IG Farben announced that it would formally wind up its affairs in 2003.
 It had been continually criticized over the years for failing to pay compensation to the former labourers; its stated reason for its continued existence after 1952 was to administer its claims and pay its debts.
-The company, in turn, blamed ongoing legal disputes with the former captive labourers for its inability to be legally dissolved and have the remaining assets distributed as reparations.
+The company, in turn, blamed ongoing legal disputes with the former captive labourers for its inability to be legally dissolved and have the remaining assets distributed as reparations, also evoking the need to recover their properties seized abroad and in the Soviet occupation zone.
+Each year, the company's annual meeting in Frankfurt was the site of demonstrations by hundreds of protesters.

+In 1999, IG Farben sued UBS over the Interhandel.

-On 10 November 2003, its liquidators filed for insolvency, but this did not affect the existence of the company as a legal entity.
+On 10 November 2003, due to a bad deal with German investment and real estate firm WCM, its liquidators filed for insolvency, but this did not affect the existence of the company as a legal entity.
 While it did not join a national compensation fund set up in 2001 to pay the victims, it contributed 500,000 DM (£160,000 stg or €255,646) towards a foundation for former captive labourers under the Nazi regime.
 The remaining property, worth DM 21 million (£6.7 million or €10.7 million), went to a buyer.
+News of the liquidation caused the company's shares to drop 34 percent, down to €0.47.

-Each year, the company's annual meeting in Frankfurt was the site of demonstrations by hundreds of protesters.
-Its stock (denominated in Reichsmarks) traded on German markets until early 2012.
-As of 2012, it still existed as a corporation in liquidation.
-The company's shares were delisted from German stock exchanges in March 2012, and it was removed from the commercial register in Frankfurt am Main on October 31, 2012, marking the formal end of its legal existence.
+As of 2012, it still existed as a corporation in liquidation, when its shares were delisted from the Frankfurt Stock Exchange on March 9, 2012.

+On October 31, 2012, the company was removed from the commercial register in Frankfurt am Main, marking the formal end of its legal existence.